 Propane Fuel Basics

-Propane has a high octane rating and excellent properties for spark-ignited internal combustion engines.
-It is non-toxic and presents no threat to soil, surface water, or groundwater.
+Propane has a high octane rating, making it an excellent choice for spark-ignited internal combustion engines.
+It presents no threat to soil, surface water, or groundwater.
 Propane is produced as a by-product of natural gas processing and crude oil refining.
 It accounts for about 2% of the energy used in the United States.
 Of that, less than 2% is used for transportation fuel.
 Its main uses include home and water heating, cooking and refrigerating food, clothes drying, powering farm and industrial equipment.
 Rural areas without natural gas service commonly rely on propane as a residential energy source.
 The chemical industry uses propane as a raw material for making plastics and other compounds.

 Propane as an Alternative Fuel